New Issues

 I will agree that the fund’s trades highlighted in this post may be decried as cases of monumental bad timing, but I should point out that in May, 2014, the fund was 63.9% Straight / 9.5% FixedReset

-while in November 2014 the fund was 42.6% Straight / 39.0% FixedReset.
-Given that the indices are roughly 30% Straight / 60% FixedReset, it is apparent that the fund was extremely overweighted in Straights / underweighted in FixedResets in May 2014 and that this qualitative tilt remains – just not quite so extreme.
+while in February 2015 the fund was 35% Straight / 50% FixedReset & FloatingReset (The latter figures include allocations from those usually grouped as ‘Scraps’).
+Given that the indices are roughly 30% Straight / 60% FixedReset & FloatingReset, it is apparent that the fund was extremely overweighted in Straights / underweighted in FixedResets in May 2014 and that this qualitative tilt remains, but is no longer extreme.
+However, HIMIPref™ analytics have been heavily favouring low-spread issues and the fund’s holdings are overwhelmingly of this type.

 Summarizing the charts above in tabular form, we see: